 Diamond ‘G’ Coffee Building

-The two-story brick Diamond ‘G’ Coffee building is an existing building on the BDG campus that previously was a coffee roasting plant.
-The interior design for this quaint little building is clean and simple, to not detract from the brick walls and exposed beams inside.
-Design elements incorporated pay homage to almond orchards in the Spring.
+Two-story brick, Diamond ‘G’ Coffee, is an existing 5,700 SF building on the BDG campus that used to be a coffee roasting plant, and tannery.
+The design for this quaint little building is clean and simple, as not to detract from the beautiful brick walls and exposed beams inside, with design elements paying homage to almond orchards in the Spring.
 The renovations will meet the diverse needs of the Campus Operations Department.

 Main Office Building

-In this iconic Art Deco-style building, we completely reworked the first and second floor plans and room layouts, created much more open office space with adjacent break out/touchdown rooms and created larger conference rooms, with fewer private offices to make space for their new staff in several different departments.
-Parts of their Main Office Building had recently been updated with new finishes and glazing systems at the conference and meeting rooms.
-Along with the abundance of natural light, the finishes selected and applied during the last renovation provided our inspiration for the executive-style spaces.
-Additionally, we added a new glass-walled, café-style breakroom and smaller coffee bar and lounge spaces throughout.
+In this iconic Art Deco-style, 26,600 SF building, we completely reworked the first and second floor plans and room layouts, created much more open office space with adjacent break out/touchdown rooms and created larger conference rooms, with fewer private offices to make space for their new staff in several different departments.
+Parts of this building had recently been updated with new finishes and glazing systems at the conference and meeting rooms.
+The finishes selected and applied during the last renovation provided our inspiration for executive-style spaces.
+Additionally, we added a new café/breakroom and multiple coffee bars and lounge spaces throughout.
 New finishes include paint, carpet, LVT (luxury vinyl tile), casework, quartz counters, and restroom finishes.
+Custom art for privacy glass, and other collaborative spaces was also included.

 Blue Diamond Building

-Sitting at the front entrance to the BDG Headquarters, is the historic Blue Diamond Building.
-It is the largest office building on campus and houses the Nut & Gift Shop and several administrative offices.
-The Information Technology department is making the large open first floor their new home.
-As such, the new look for the space is open and bright, with exposed trusses, bold colors, and an overall modern, tech aesthetic.
-New spaces created to accommodate the different ways in which people work include hoteling stations, lounges and an open office environment.
+At the front entrance to the BDG Headquarters is the historic 11,000 SF brick Blue Diamond Building.
+It is the largest office building on campus and currently houses the Nut & Gift Shop and several administrative offices where the Information Technology department is making the first floor of this building their new home.
+The new look for the space is open and bright, with bold colors, and an overall modern, tech design aesthetic.
+New spaces were created to accommodate the different ways in which people work include hoteling stations, lounges and an open office environment.